Hi, my name is Simon!

 Teaching

-Back in school I was always looking forward for presentations.
-I enjoyed standing in front of class and speaking about a subject that I am interested in.
-My teacher once told me after a good presentation "You have the skill when thoroughly undestanding a topic, you are able to teach it and enlighten others".
-He recommended me to pursue this skill in some way after school.
-In my third semester at the LMU Munich and after feeling confident with my knowledge in a course that I'd successfully passed the year before, I decided to apply for a Assistent/Tutor position in Digital Media.
-The content of this course is digitization, compression techniques with algorithms like huffman coding or LZW, chroma subsampling, video compression, audio editing, number systems, and webdevelopment with HTML, CSS, and JavaScript.
-My tasks where presenting the course content in weekly tutorials as well as creating and grading assignments.
-I really like giving tutorials, standing next to a whiteboard in front of students and conveying the subjects' content.
-Helping a struggling student or seeing them all understanding a complicated topic after I explained it to them and coming up with ideas on how to approach and teach a difficult subject matter where the things that made me enjoy being a Tutor and continue working as one in my next semesters.
+Back in school, I was always looking forward to presentations.
+I enjoyed standing in front of the class and speaking about a subject that interested me.
+My teacher once told me after a good presentation, "You have the skill.
+When thoroughly understanding a topic, you are able to teach it and enlighten others."
+He recommended that I pursue this skill in some way after school.
+In my third semester at LMU Munich, after feeling confident with my knowledge in a course that I'd successfully passed the year before, I decided to apply for an Assistant/Tutor position in Digital Media.
+The content of this course includes digitization, compression techniques with algorithms like Huffman coding or LZW, chroma subsampling, video compression, audio editing, number systems, and web development with HTML, CSS, and JavaScript.
+My tasks were presenting the course content in weekly tutorials as well as creating and grading assignments.
+I really enjoyed giving tutorials, standing next to a whiteboard in front of students, and conveying the subject's content.
+Helping a struggling student or seeing them all understand a complicated topic after I explained it to them, and coming up with ideas on how to approach and teach a difficult subject matter, were the things that made me enjoy being a tutor and continue working as one in my subsequent semesters.

 "Quarto" Game

-Quarto is a board game with 16 stones.
-Each stone has four attributes.
-The goal is to place the stone that you receive from your opponent in a row in which all share at least one common attribute.
-The opponent gets to choose the stone you place each turn.
+Quarto is a board game with 16 stones, each having four attributes.
+The goal is to place the stone given by your opponent in a row where all stones share at least one common attribute.
+Each turn, your opponent chooses the stone you must place.

 Music

-When I was about 12 years old I taught myself to play the electric guitar, quickly made some progress and continued to play daily.
-I am now very experienced with string instruments, besides electric guitar I also play western guitar, ukulele, and classical guitar which I probably enjoy most.
-I also taught myself the piano when I was around the age of 17.
-It really helped me with visualizing the fretboard on guitar and understand why and how chords and scales work on other instruments.
+When I was about 12 years old, I taught myself to play the electric guitar.
+I quickly made progress and continued to play daily.
+Now, I am very experienced with plucked string instruments.
+Besides the electric guitar, I also play the western guitar, ukulele, and classical guitar, which I probably enjoy the most.
+I also taught myself the piano when I was around 17.
+Learning the piano helped me visualize the guitar fretboard and understand how chords and scales work on other instruments.

 Chrome Extension

-The main platform most students use at the University Of Munich is Uni2Work.
-During pride-season I noticed students talking about the fact that Uni2Work doesn't appear in a pride-theme with the typical rainbow flag as other websites do during that time.
-As Uni2Works' design is merely a rather monotonous green I decided to programm a general browser extension for chromium which lets users select different themes for this webpage including a pride-theme.
-After some research on how browser extensions work I finished programming "Uni2WorkThemes" and published the extension in the chrome web store for other students to use.
+The main platform most students use at the University of Munich is Uni2Work.
+During pride season, I noticed students discussing the fact that Uni2Work doesn't adopt a pride theme with the typical rainbow flag, as other websites do during that time.
+Since Uni2Work's design is predominantly a monotonous green, I decided to program a general browser extension for Chromium, allowing users to select different themes for this webpage, including a pride theme.
+After some research on how browser extensions work, I finished programming "Uni2WorkThemes" and published the extension in the Chrome Web Store for other students to use.

-Short explanation: The popups' HTML is only displayed when the user is on the active tab *://*.uni2work.ifi.lmu.de/*, here the user can select the different themes.
-On every other website the extensions' popup, when clicked, displays "Go to Uni2Work".
-By clicking on the different themes a JavaScript file inserts the new CSS within a style-tag into the current HTML-header.
-The activated theme is then also stored in the browsers' local storage and retreived from different JavaScript files when opening and changing the theme in the popup, and when browsing on Uni2Work.
-Check out my extension on the chrome web store and see for yourself:
+Short explanation: The popup's HTML is only displayed when the user is on the active tab *://*.uni2work.ifi.lmu.de/*.
+Here, the user can select the different themes.
+On every other website, the extension's popup, when clicked, displays "Go to Uni2Work".
+By clicking on the different themes, a JavaScript file inserts the new CSS within a style tag into the current HTML header.
+The activated theme is then also stored in the browser's local storage and retrieved by different JavaScript files when opening and changing the theme in the popup, and when browsing on Uni2Work.
+Check out my extension on the Chrome Web Store and see for yourself.

 In a two week practical course a team of five other students and me systematically elaborated an interaction-concept.
 Objective was to put the iterative User-Experience design-process into practice and work through its initial convergent and divergent phases.
 We started by conducting field research in form of multiple In-Context interviews (Contextual Inquiry) with companies in the sustainable-energy sector.
 We then sorted and interpreted this collected data via Affinity Diagramming, derived insights from clustered data, and continued with generating "How-Might-We"-Questions to translate the insights we had into ways we can tackle and solve this problem.
 Dr. Marin Zec then helped us in the ideation phase.
 He presented us design-thinking concepts, creative problem-solving ways, and guided us through the "Crazy-8", "6-3-5", and "SCAMPER" methods until we eventually had our concept idea which we then elaborated in storyboards and finally in a video-prototype.
 Our concept was a showerhead that indicates the time passed in the shower via a LED-strip which changes colour sequentially from green, to orange, to red.
 The time can be set with a compatible mobile app which lets the user set a absolute time for showering or a dynamic time based on the water temperature and flow rate.
-For the app-prototype seen in the final video, we used the software Figma.
-For the physical LED-strip on the showerhead we used a ESP8266.
-This microcontroller board has an integrated Wifi module to create a server that hosts a web page which we used to controll the LED-strip remotely.
-Check out this blog depicting this concepts' progress where you can watch the final video-prototype as well as further information about the user-research and concept:
+For the app-prototype seen in the final video, we used Figma.
+For the physical LED-strip on the showerhead we used an ESP8266.
+This microcontroller has an integrated WiFi module to create a server that hosts a web page which we used to controll the LED-strip remotely.
+Check out this blog depicting this concepts' progress as well as further information about the user-research and concept.

 Rememory